cecdo98/ToDo/README.md

 ```

 #### 2. Backend Setup
+- Install a local server like XAMPP or NGINX to run MySQL.
+- Start MySQL and Apache (if using XAMPP).
-- Navigate to the `backend` folder
+- Navigate to the backend folder.
-- Configure the database in `config/db.php`
+- Configure the database connection in config/db.php.
-- Import the `todo_list.sql` file into your MySQL database
+- Import the todo_list.sql file into your MySQL database.
 - Start a local PHP server:
 ```sh
 php -S localhost:8000 -t backend